learn-co-students/playlister-sinatra-v-000/README.md

 Each class you build will need to have a method to slugify each object's name.
 This means you'll need to strip out any special characters, and replace all spaces with `-`.

-You'll need to build a method `slug` which takes a given song/artist/genre name and create the "slugified" version".
+You'll need to build a method `slug` which takes a given song/artist/genre name and create the "slugified" version.

 The `find_by_slug` method should use the `slug` method to retrieve a song/artist/genre from the database and return that entry.